VATfaqs.com

 Rethinking GST Impact on Ride-Hailing Services: A Call for Change

-DevDiscourse · 19 days ago
+DevDiscourse · about 1 month ago

 The Internet and Mobile Association of India (IAMAI) has urged the Indian government to reassess the 5% GST applied to ride‑hailing services, arguing it harms driver income and consumer affordability.
 IAMAI calls for exemptions for SaaS‑based mobility services and highlights confusion from contradictory state rulings.
 The association seeks dialogue with the GST Council and Finance Ministry to create a more sustainable framework for the sector.